Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 ### Article 18.
 Thesis re-evaluation at the training institution

-1. In case the doctoral student\'s thesis is not approved by the Thesis Evaluation Council of the training institution at the first defense but the Council recommends permission to defend again, no later than 06 months from the time of the first thesis evaluation, the training
+1. In case the doctoral student's thesis is not approved by the Thesis Evaluation Council of the training institution at the first defense but the Council recommends permission to defend again, no later than 06 months from the time of the first thesis evaluation, the training